Huy-DNA/MPiSC/implementations/slot-queue/report/main.typ

   - *ABA problem* does not occur with `v` in the history.
   - We can reorder the *successful CAS-sequences* and *modification instructions* in the history such that:
     - No two successful CAS-sequences overlap with each other.
-    - No modification instruction lies within another successful CAS-sequence.
+    - No successful modification instruction lies within another successful CAS-sequence.
     - The resulting history after reordering produces the same output as the original history.
 ]